YipingNUS/DefMiner/README.md

 The code is portable and does not require further compilation.

+However, currently some of the parameters are hard coded in the shell scripts, you have to modify the script CGI/webapp/cgi-bin/defminer.cgi

+and change the line to indicate the path where defminer is installed in your machine:

+  my $baseDir = "/home/yiping/defminer-distribution/";

 ---------------------------------
 Run the Program
 ---------------------------------

 To run the program from command line:

 .DefMiner_clean [input file]

 To run from web CGI:

 go to directory

 defminer/CGI/webapp/

 run command:

 python simple_httpd.py

 then use the browser to open url:

 localhost:8080

 ---------------------------------
 CHANGES